NibidaGhimire/PhysioNep/README.md

 5. Cost-effective: By reducing the need for in-person physiotherapy sessions, PhysioNep can potentially lower the overall cost of treatment for individuals.

 6. Convenience: PhysioNep allows individuals to perform physiotherapy exercises in the comfort of their own homes, eliminating the need for frequent visits to a physiotherapy clinic.

+### Tech Stacks Used
+- MERN Stack: For developing the webapp(ReactJs for frontend, NodeJs with Express for backend and MongoDB for Database.),
+- OpenCV: For Object Detection,
+- MediaPipe: For Landmarks identification,
+- GoogleTTS: For audio feedbacks.